-.25 The investments that support the liabilities at the calculation date and the expected policy for asset-liability management after that date determine matters on which assumptions are needed.
-The following are examples.
+The investments that support the liabilities at the calculation date and the expected policy for asset-liability management after that date determine matters on which assumptions are needed.
+For example:

-If those investments include bonds rated A-, then an assumption of asset depreciation of those bonds is needed.
+if those investments include bonds rated A-, then an assumption of asset depreciation of those bonds is needed.
 That depreciation is usually expressed as a deduction from the assumed gross yield.

-If the investment policy includes purchase or sale of such bonds with a particular remaining term, then an assumption of yield on those bonds with that term is needed.
+if the investment policy includes purchase or sale of such bonds with a particular remaining term, then an assumption of yield on those bonds with that term is needed.